-Mayor: “We are growing Spokane’s economic vitality one park, one employer, one job at a time,” said Spokane Mayor David Condon.
+Mayor: “We are growing Spokane’s economic vitality one park, one employer, one job at a time,” said Spokane Mayor David Condon, when the brownfields grant was announced.
 “Much of our strategic plan is built on partnerships, reinvestment and creative reuse of important neighborhood and community assets.
 The working relationship we have with the EPA is bringing that vision to life through the cleanup grants and past assistance in assessments, planning and technical guidance the agency has brought to the table for Spokane to further leverage the investments our citizens are making.”

 Chris Wright, Park Board: “These three cleanup grants are a great boost in our efforts to revitalize Riverfront Park and the downtown core,” said Chris Wright, Park Board president for the City of Spokane.
 “With these grants we can spend fewer local tax dollars on environmental cleanup and more toward infrastructure and attractions in the new park – like a great floods-themed playground.”

 Contaminants of Concern (COCs) are chemicals, found at concentrations higher than those considered to be safe, and must be cleaned up and/or monitored.

 Recognized Environmental Conditions (RECs) means the presence or likely presence of any hazardous substances or petroleum products in, on or at a property.